-The 3RNet’s primary goal is to provide help to medical and health professionals looking for positions in rural and underserved area across the nation.
+The 3RNET’s primary goal is to provide help to medical and health professionals looking for positions in rural and underserved area across the nation.
+The Center for Rural Health oversees the state program of the 3RNET.
+The Center partners with the Bureau of Health Systems Development at the Arizona Department of Health Services and the Arizona Alliance for Community Health Centers.
 To learn more about opportunities in Arizona, click the links below:

-The J-1 Visa Waiver Program is also administered by the Buruea of Health Systems Development (HSD).
-The Center for Rural Health does not administer the J-1 Visa Program.
-For more information, visit the HSD website.
+The J-1 Visa Waiver Program is also administered by the Bureau of Health Systems Development (HSD).
+For more information, click on Arizona State J-1 Visa Waiver Program.

 Star2Center: Solutions Training and Assistance for Recruitment and Retention

 - Resources, training and technical assistance related to recruitment and retention